seantis/seantis.reservation/README.md

  * The core of seantis.reservation should eventually be independent of Zope/Plone.

-### Why / How is my event colored?
-My event is green, but it should be orange/red!
+### Why / How is my allocation colored?
+My allocation is green, but it should be orange/red!

 Basically colors are assigned to events based on their availability: